Billy Smith (ice hockey): Legacy

-He was nicknamed "Battlin' Billy" or "Hatchet Man" for his fiery temper and unabashed use of the stick or blocker on players crowding his crease; as such, forwards needed ankle guards to protect themselves.
+Nicknamed "Battlin' Billy" or "Hatchet Man" for his fiery temper and unabashed use of his stick or blocker on players crowding his crease, Smith excelled as a tough "money goalie" of his era.
+For much of his career, there were few restrictions on contact with goaltenders or entering the crease, so Smith felt he had to resort to these measures to protect himself.
+As such, forwards needed ankle guards to protect themselves.
 Smith was also noted for his displays of feigned injuries that would often lead to penalties against opponents, for whom he carried an undisguised enmity.
-In Game Four of the 1983 Stanley Cup Finals, Glenn Anderson of the Edmonton Oilers collided with Smith and Smith dove upon the ice, resulting in referee Andy Van Hellemond handing a five-minute penalty to Anderson.
-Later Van Hellemond said that this was "making a bit of a fool of me", and when he officiated Game One of the 1984 Finals, a rematch of the Islanders and Oilers, he called no penalty when Smith and Anderson collided again.
+In game four of the 1983 Stanley Cup Final, Glenn Anderson of the Edmonton Oilers collided with Smith and Smith dove upon the ice, resulting in referee Andy Van Hellemond handing a five-minute penalty to Anderson.
+Later Van Hellemond said that this was "making a bit of a fool of me", and when he officiated game one of the 1984 Final, a rematch of the Islanders and Oilers, he called no penalty when Smith and Anderson collided again.
+In the four Stanley Cup Final runs, he went 57–13 as a starter.
+In the playoff run from 1980 to 1984 where the team won nineteen consecutive playoff series, he went 68–18.

 Smith refused to participate in the traditional handshakes between teams at the end of a playoff series.
 During one practice, teammate Mike Bossy fired a shot at Smith to which Smith took offence.
 Smith charged after Bossy with his stick but was tackled by teammates before Smith could take his frustrations out on Bossy.
 Bossy has noted that Smith never liked being talked to in the locker room, and kept an intense focus before and after games and practices, but was much more laid-back off the ice.

+The Islanders retired his jersey number 31 on February 20, 1993.
+Later that year, he was inducted into the Hockey Hall of Fame.
+In 1998, he was ranked number 80 on The Hockey News list of the 100 Greatest Hockey Players.
+In 2022, he was named by The Athletic as the 86th best player of the NHL modern era.

 Personal life

 Smith has an older brother who also played in the NHL, Gord Smith.
+As of 2016, Smith has been married to his wife for over 40 years.